adolfoluna/ExpenseTracker/README.md

 # ExpenseTracker
-Project developed in JEE and angular
+Project developed in JEE and AngulaJS

  Porpuse of this little project was to track all expenses made by a small business that I owned in order to keep good and healthy finances, however it has not been